 Walk in the footsteps of forgotten maharajas, Mughal rulers and generations of pilgrims as you explore seven of northern India’s fascinating historical sites The Hill Forts of Rajasthan Established during the long reign of the Rajputs between the 5th and 18th centuries, Chittorgarh Fort, Amer Fort, Gagron Fort, Kumbhal...Read more

 India’s festival of lights is not to be missed What is Diwali?
 Diwali is celebrated throughout much of India in October or November, with the main celebrations taking place on the darkest night of the Hindu month.
-In the country's north, it's a five-day festival, while in the south, it's usually a one-day...Read more
+In the country's north, it's a five-day festival, while in the south, it's usually a one-day event.
+The...Read more

 South India is distinctly different from its northern counterpart and when it comes to food, it’s no different Idil, dosa, vada - oh my!
 Welcome to the flavours of South India.
 Idli (savoury, steamed rice cake), dosa (pancake), and vada (fried doughy fritters) are delicious snacks, native to India’s South and made from...Read more